 About the Renewal Project

-This story is made possible by Allstate and part of The Renewal Project, a series featuring the work of organizations committed to supporting local communities.
+The Renewal Project, made possible by Allstate, tells the stories of individuals and organizations who are solving problems in their communities.
 For more stories of renewal taking place across the country, visit TheRenewalProject.com, and to subscribe to the Renewal newsletter, visit TheRenewalProject.com/subscribe.

 Purple Purse was founded in 2005, and The Allstate Foundation has worked to break the cycle of domestic violence through financial empowerment ever since.
 The Foundation works closely with the National Network to End Domestic Violence (NNEDV) and agencies across the country to raise awareness and much-needed funding for domestic violence programs.
 With the The Allstate Foundation Moving Ahead Curriculum, which Leslie uses in her classes, The Allstate Foundation has helped more than 1.3 million survivors regain their financial independence.